artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/Lab3/README.md

 ## Exercise 4
-In this exercise you will test a program with floating point operations on the board, using the extended SoC.
+In this exercise you will test a program with floating point operations, using the extended SoC.
 Follow the next steps:

    1. Download the following program, which computes the dot product of two vectors: [DotProduct](https://drive.google.com/file/d/1FxCZzNDfhHamieTfrMSGTSZLJr-9cMYl/view?usp=sharing).
 Unzip the file and move the obtained folder to the home directory.
    2. Open the project in VSCode and analyze the program in detail.